12 Home Remedies For Heartburn

-While each of these is already problematic for anyone trying to lead a healthy lifestyle, pair them together, and you have problems.
+While each is already problematic for anyone trying to lead a healthy lifestyle, pair them together, and you have problems.

 When these two are in combination, it weakens your lower esophageal sphincter, which makes it easier for the stomach acid to reach your heart.

-Add to that the fact that alcohol already tends to cause irritation to your stomach, and then you have a real problem with your hands.
+Add to that the fact that alcohol already tends to irritate your stomach, and then you have a real problem with your hands.

 If you are a smoker, take steps to quit.
 If not, to remedy heartburn to save yourself from all the other unwanted side effects that smoking will bring.

 And, if you are eating a meal, refrain from drinking alcohol simultaneously.
 While it’s best if you just quit alcohol entirely, this may not be possible for some people, in which case, at least avoiding alcohol while eating will help prevent heartburn.

 6. Pop A Mint

 One of the best ways to fight heartburn is to increase your saliva production.
 One great way to do that is to simply pop a mint.
 Not only will this help freshen your breath after eating a meal, but it may also help you sidestep discomfort.

-If you don’t have a mint (or a stick of gum, which works the same way), try to prompt your body to start producing saliva by thinking about the tastiest dish you can imagine.
+If you don’t have a mint (or a stick of gum, which works the same way), try to prompt your body to produce saliva by thinking about the tastiest dish you can imagine.

 The mind is a very powerful thing, and this might do the trick to help you get past the pain.

 Also, be sure that you are supplementing with a quality digestive enzyme product, which will help you break down your food more effectively so that it’s not sitting in your stomach as long, reducing the potential for stomach acid to become a problem.

 7. Drink Some Vegetable Juice

 Okay, so maybe you’re someone with a picky palate, and taking back baking soda or vinegar is enough to give you a whole new set of stomach-related issues.